 The National Trust joins forces with Jersey Water and is staging two walking festivals

-The Trust is also creating a year-long programme of guided walks starting with a Valentine’s Day walk looking at the myth, magic and folklore of flowers and those associated with love and romance with local Botanist, Tina Hull.
+The Trust has also created a year-long programme of guided walks that began a Valentine’s Day walk looking at the myth, magic and folklore of flowers and those associated with love and romance with local Botanist, Tina Hull.

 Bush dogs join the pack at Jersey Zoo

 Durrell is delighted to announce that two bush dogs, one male and one female, have joined the family at Jersey Zoo.
 The new arrivals, named Jessica and Tiago, have moved into the zoo’s Cloud Forest exhibit, where they are gradually being mixed with the Andean bears and howler monkeys.

 Although established in 2013, The Jersey Biodiversity Centre is a new addition to Jersey.com having recently been taken on by new management.
 The centre is a registered charity who's main purpose is to collect and computerise Jersey's natural history and biological records so that these can be used by amateur and professional naturalists, ecologists and other researchers.

 Visit Jersey joins Komoot